st-ty1/Artix_Freshtomato-arm_Samba4/README.md

 Rem.: To get the libfoo.pl script included in FT-arm repo working, following step are necessary: (all needed files are included in this repo and recognized by shell script "build_ft-arm_samba-4.11")
 1. The patch "0101-Create-short-Makefiles-for-Debian.patch" has to be amended.
 Reason: The arm-toolchain still contains an old libcrypto.so-library based on openssl-1.0.2u (located in /release/src-rt-6.x.4708/toolchains/hndtools-arm-linux-2.6.36-uclibc-4.5.3/arm-brcm-linux-uclibcgnueabi/sysroot/usr/lib/).
 This is an odd residue form the building process of the arm-toolchain by the buildroot method.
 Actually, openssl-1.1 is used by FT-arm.
 Only mkfs.hfs and fsck.hfs of diskdev-cmd are still linked to the old libcrypto.so instead of newer openssl-1.1 based libcrypto.so, and libfoo.pl will break.
 To avoid this two of the Makefiles within diskdev_cmd folder have to be directed to the newer oppenssl-1.1 based version of libcrypto.so.
-2. In /release/src-rt-6.x.4708/router/Makefile many of the "\*-install" targets, which copy the built shared libraries and the symlinks to $INSTALLDIR, have to be corrected to such extent, that they copy only the libs with their sonames to $(INSTALLDIR).
-Also the cached autoconf value "ac_cv_lib_pthread_sem_init" has to be removed from configure options of e2fsprogs/stamp-h1 target (done by "Makefile_libfoo.patch")
-3. The library filenames have also to be amended in genSO-subroutine calls of the main part of libfoo.pl to their sonames.
+2. In Makefile of arm libfoo.pl is deactivated -> has to be uncommented again (done by "Makefile_libfoo.patch")
-4. The filename of the arm-version of readelf is wrong and must be corrected.
+3. The filename of the arm-version of readelf is wrong and has to be corrected.
-5. The exit command in subroutine fillGaps can be reactivated (was commented before), as for now the fillGaps subroutine works correctly without error.
+4. The exit command in subroutine fillGaps can be reactivated (was commented before), as for now the fillGaps subroutine works correctly without error.

 Amendments 3. -5. are included in libfoo_arm2.pl (in this repo).
 The Makefile in /release/src-rt-6.x.4708/router/ also has to be amended (included in "Makefile_libfoo.patch"), that libfoo.pl can be used without the --noopt option.